Where we’re at: I’m jumping ahead to share my trip in October 2020 with Finger Lakes Wine Country. I’ll jump back into chronological time eventually!

 Many travelers love to discover a destination through its food.
 In recent years, I’ve seen a shift in that more areas are starting to introduce themselves to the world through their drinks, too.
 As a native New Yorker, I couldn’t be prouder of the craft beverage explosion that’s taken place in the Empire State in recent years.
 And there’s nowhere better to experience the full breadth of it than in the Finger Lakes.

 Traditionally, the Finger Lakes were known as a wine destination.
 And it continues to be one of my favorite places in the world to vineyard hop!
 But one of the delights of my recent fall trip to the Finger Lakes was getting to see the full breadth of bevvies they’ve expanded to excel in.

 Beer drinkers, cider lovers, spirit shooters rejoice!
 There’s something for all of you to toast to in The Finger Lakes.
-There are over one hundred craft beverage producers in the region, making it impossible to summarize them all (at least not with a slight hangover to follow — ha!) so instead, here is a curated list of a few of my new favorites.
+There are over one hundred craft beverage producers in the region, making it impossible to summarize them all (at least not without a slight hangover to follow — ha!) so instead, here is a curated list of a few of my new favorites.

 Finger Lakes Distilling

 From our seats in the tasting room at Finger Lakes Distilling in Burdett we could look out the floor-to-ceiling windows and enjoy views of not just Seneca Lake in the distance, but the very vineyards the vodka we were sipping had been distilled from in the foreground.

 That’s what local means around here.
 Vodka made from Seneca lake grapes, apple brandy made from New York State apples, ninety percent of all crops coming from a fifty mile radius.
 And yup, you read that right — vodka made from grapes.
 When in wine country, no?